-In addition to the above task, as in previous years, the Chairman of the Audit Committee, Mr Parellada, intervened at the Ordinary General Shareholders' Meeting of the company held on 18 March 2016, to explain the most important elements of the financial statements to the company's shareholders and to ensure that they had all the information they needed to be able to vote on the financial statements, which were adopted as proposed by the Board of Directors.
+Finally, as in previous years, Mr. Parellada, Chairman of the Audit and Compliance Committee on that date, took part in the Ordinary General Meeting of the company, held on March 31, 2017, to explain to the Shareholders the most important aspects of the annual accounts and ensure that the Shareholders had all the necessary information to be able to vote on the Annual Accounts that were approved according to the proposal of the Board of Directors.